 - Prepare for extreme colds and heats.
 The roads can get mighty icy overnight.
 Make sure you have tire chains if you drive a car without 4-wheel or all-wheel drive.
 Likewise, the roads can get scorching hot in the summer.
 If you have a pooch, make sure they aren’t burning their little paws on the pavement.
 Bring plenty of water!

 - Familiarize yourself with the road rules.
-Someone relocating to Reno from a different state (such as myself from California) may find Reno has a lot of one-way roads and roundabouts.
+Someone relocating to Reno from a different state (such as myself from San Francisco) may find Reno has a lot of one-way roads and roundabouts.
 Make sure you don’t turn down a street of head-on traffic.

 Stay with CHC provides Reno temporary housing and corporate housing.
-If you are relocating to Reno, we can accommodate your needs and find the perfect place to live.
+We can accommodate your needs and find the perfect place to live.